10-Day Portugal Trip (Part 1/5) – 4 Days in Lisbon

 Lisbon is no short of beautiful hotels of all budgets and characters to stay in.
 On both my visits, I’ve stayed near the Rossio station, which is in the Baixa area and super central for exploring the city.
 Most sights are conveniently walkable from there and you’ve got Rossio station at your corner for a day trip to Sintra.
 Bairro Alto is another popular location that is just next to Baixa.
 Other areas you can consider are Chiado and Alfama.
 Both are still considered centre-ish but may require more walking.

 *Disclaimer: This post contains affiliate links.
 If you make a purchase through the links, I may earn a small commission at no additional cost to you.
+This helps me, as a content creator, to continue creating free content for you!

-Getting Around
+Getting Around in Lisbon

 The metro network is generally quite good and easy to navigate in Lisbon.
 You will have to purchase a Viva Viagem card, where you tap in and out at stations and buses.
-There is the option of paying for a single journey or purchasing a 24-hour day ticket where you get to use the metro unlimited times within the time frame.
+There is the option of paying for a single journey or purchasing a 24-hour day ticket, where you get to use the metro unlimited times within the time frame.

-Since we were staying quite central, we didn’t find the need for a day ticket as most places are reachable by foot.
-We only purchased individual journeys for going from the airport to Lisbon’s city centre, from Lisbon to Sintra, and topped up for a tram ride from Lisbon’s city centre to Belem.
+Since we were staying quite central, we didn’t find the need for a day ticket as most places are reachable on foot.
+We only purchased individual journeys for going from the airport to Lisbon’s city centre, from Lisbon to Sintra, Cascais to Lisbon, and topped up for a tram ride from Lisbon’s city centre to Belem.
+We also used Uber a few times when we got too tired to walk.
+All in all, it’s pretty convenient to get around Lisbon.

-What to Do in Lisbon (Our Itinerary)
+What to Do in Lisbon for 4 Days

 Pastel de Nata at Manteigaria